vaszev/barion/README.md

     Barion library (1.3.1 March 20.
 2019.) wrapper for Symfony 4

-Please note that this bundle is implemented for simple **B2C** Immediate payment type only.
+Please note that this bundle is for simple **B2C** Immediate payment type only.
+Project still *in development stage, use only at your own risk!*

 ### Install

+Configure your credentials:

+    vaszev_barion:
+      posKey: 'YOUR_POS_KEY_FROM_BARION'
+      apiVersion: 2
+      sandbox: true
+      payee: 'YOUR.SHOP.EMAIL@EXAMPLE.COM'
+      webshopName: 'YOUR_WEBSHOP_PREFIX'

 Add the following to your routing: